 Notwithstanding the above, other criteria may be applicable in determining payment requirements if the City enters into joint venture development agreements with other partners to provide parking."

 For All Other Areas of the City

-"The surface parking formula is used for areas outside of the City Centre", thereby providing further economic development assistance compared to the City Centre.
+"The surface parking formula is used for areas outside of the City Centre".

 "Proposals for payment-in-lieu are evaluated based on the following considerations: